Prospect of Whitby: History

 The tavern was formerly known as The Pelican and, later, as the Devil’s Tavern, on account of its dubious reputation.
 All that remains from the building's earliest period is the 400-year-old stone floor.
 The pub features 18th-century panelling and a 19th-century facade.
 The pub has a pewter-top bar and is decorated with many nautical objects.
 In former times it was a meeting place for sailors, smugglers, cutthroats and footpads.
 Sir Hugh Willoughby sailed from here in 1553 in a disastrous attempt to discover the North-East Passage to China.

 According to John Stow, it was "The usual place for hanging of pirates and sea-rovers, at the low-water mark, and there to remain till three tides had overflowed them".
 Execution Dock was actually by Wapping Old Stairs and was generally used for pirates.
 In the eighteenth century, the first fuchsia plant in the United Kingdom was sold at the pub.

 Views from the pub were sketched by both Turner and Whistler.

 Following a fire in the early 19th century, the tavern was rebuilt and renamed The Prospect of Whitby, after a Tyne collier that used to berth next to the pub.
 The ship brought sea coal from Newcastle upon Tyne to London.

+Circa 1826 the tavern was named Manns Prospect of Whitby by James Mann who had taken control of Mann, Crossman & Paulin Ltd.

 The Prospect was listed as a Grade II listed building in December 1950.
 The pub underwent a renovation in 1951 to double the interior space.
 In January 1953, the pub was raided by armed robbers.
 The pub has been visited by Princess Margaret and Prince Rainier III of Monaco.